briandowns/Dictu/docs/docs/standard-lib/unittest.md

 ## UnitTest

 Unit testing is a very important part of software development and something we as developers should always strive to complete.
-Dictu aims to make this slightly easier by having a unit test framework built within the language.
+Camus aims to make this slightly easier by having a unit test framework built within the language.

 The framework works by first inheriting from the abstract `UnitTest` class provided